 Action Item 62-03: TSB

 In the ITU Activity report to Council 2013 (C13/35), the TSB Director reports that at its meeting in September 2012, ITU-T SG3 agreed to progress four Contributions from the Global Settlements Carrier Group (GSC) Group as Supplements: Credit Management Guidelines; Day Sales Outstanding (DSO) Management Guidelines; Prepayment Guidelines; Guidelines for Fraud Mitigation.

+These supplements were approved at the 2013 meeting of ITU-T SG3.

 » Top